kenwilcox/cute-possum-parser/README.md

 # JSON parser for iOS and Swift

-This parser is designed to convert JSON into Swift structs and classes.
+This parser is designed to convert JSON text into Swift structs and classes.

 ## Setup